-- 3.1 The Sheffield City Region (SCR) governance model combines the best of private sector expertise and public sector capacity, transparency and accountability. - 3.2 The Mayoral Combined Authority (MCA) and Local Enterprise Partnership (LEP) form the core decision-making Boards for the Sheffield City Region.
+- 3.1 The Sheffield City Region (SCR) governance model combines the best of private sector expertise and public sector capacity, transparency and accountability. - 3.2 The Mayoral Combined Authority (MCA) and Local Enterprise Partnership (LEP) form the core decisionmaking Boards for the Sheffield City Region.
 The private sector-led LEP supports and works alongside democratically elected Leaders on the MCA Board.
 The SCR Mayor, Leaders of the City Region's four local authorities and LEP Chair sit on both Boards.
 This has resulted in strong partnership between the MCA and LEP.
-It also ensures that a single oversight is in place to deliver efficient, effective, accountable and informed decision-making. - The SCR Mayor, MCA Board and LEP Board are supported by five Thematic Boards and the SCR Executive Team.
+It also ensures that a single oversight is in place to deliver efficient, effective, accountable and informed decision-making. - 3.3 The SCR Mayor is directly elected by the electorate in South Yorkshire.
+The SCR Mayor has a manifesto of commitments on which he was elected.
+The SCR Mayor is a member, and Chair, of the Mayoral Combined Authority (MCA) and leads the City Region; promoting it as a place to live, work, visit and invest in.
+The SCR Mayor is also a member of the LEP Board. - 3.4 The SCR Mayor, MCA Board and LEP Board are supported by five Thematic Boards and the SCR Executive Team.
 The Thematic Boards are responsible for driving forward the agenda of their thematic area.
 The SCR Executive is an impartial team that advises the SCR Mayor, MCA and LEP on policy, seeks agreement between those bodies and subsequently commissions, manages and monitors the delivery of projects.
 The SCR Executive Team also supports the decision-making process.
-Two independent committees; the Audit and Standards Committee and Overview and Scrutiny Committee; ensure that the MCA, LEP and SCR Mayor are fulfilling their legal obligations, and developing and delivering strategies that are in the best interests of local people. - Figure 4 sets out the overall structure of the SCR as an organisation, and how the Boards and Committees relate to one another.
+Two independent committees; the Audit and Standards Committee and Overview and Scrutiny Committee; ensure that the MCA, LEP and SCR Mayor are fulfilling their legal obligations, and developing and delivering strategies that are in the best interests of local people.

+3.5 Figure 4 sets out the overall structure of the SCR as an organisation, and how the Boards and Committees relate to one another.